When you love working out or you’re just looking to make exercise a regular part of your day, it helps to have someone doing it with you.

 1. Reverse Lunge with Medicine Ball

-Medicine balls are ideal for partner workouts since you can pass them back and forth.
+Medicine balls are ideal for couple's workouts since you can pass them back and forth.
 This exercise is simple.
 Instead of lunging forward as you usually do, lunge backwards with one leg.

 This is a great exercise because it forces you to try to keep up with each other.

 When you push back to stand again, throw the ball to your partner who will then do the same thing.
 This will build your legs and help build your thighs and hips.

 This one’s similar to the reverse lunge.
 Face your partner in sit-up position with your feet touching and knees bent.

 Workout is even better when your sweetheart is by your side.
 Extend the medicine ball to the ground behind your head, and move up into a sit-up with it.

 While you’re up, pass the ball to your partner who then repeats the process.
 You’re getting the extra resistance with the medicine ball, but a brief break thanks to your partner.

 3. Weight-Cardio Interval

 For your entire workout, one way to get the best bang for your buck is the weight-cardio interval.
 (1)